 Minority and underserved communities have been deeply impacted by COVID-19, which has magnified existing societal health inequities.
 Many individuals and groups are working to address the fears and concerns of people who have been medically underserved to help build confidence that vaccination is a safe way to end the pandemic.

 The U.S. federal government is providing the vaccine free of charge to people living in the United States.
 However, the vaccination provider may charge an administration fee to your insurance, Medicaid, or Medicare.
 Vaccination providers can be reimbursed for this by the patient’s public or private insurance company or, for uninsured patients, by the Health Resources and Services Administration’s Provider Relief Fund.
 This is why you may be asked to bring your insurance card to your vaccine appointment.
 No one can be denied a vaccine if they are not insured, and no one should have to pay a vaccine administration fee out-of-pocket.

 What if I don’t have a doctor or insurance?

 Each U.S. state is responsible for how and when COVID-19 vaccines are given.
 Contact your state or local public health department about the vaccine distribution plan where you live.
 Vaccines are being given in doctors’ offices, retail pharmacies, hospitals, community clinics, and public health departments.
-Use this tool from the U.S. Centers for Disease Control and Prevention (CDC) to find more information about how to get vaccinated in your area.
+Use this tool from the CDC to find more information about how to get vaccinated in your area.